 Take a big data case study and apply it to your organization

-Big data can help airlines to have a better understanding of their customer.
+Big data presents a multitude of opportunities for the aviation industry.
+Through analysis, they can streamline maintenance, improve safety, and cut costs.
+Furthermore, big data can help airlines to have a better understanding of their customer.
 They can study each individual's behavior, track their preferences, and project future demands.
 By leveraging big data, airlines can develop their operations and marketing strategy, enabling them to stand out in an intensely competitive market.